edgedb/edgedb/docs/guides/migrations/guide.rst

 ------------------

 This will accept the proposed change and move on to the next step.
-If it's the last proposed change, the migration will now be complete.
+If it's the last proposed change, the migration will now be created.

 ``n`` (or ``no``)
 -----------------